Japan is an earthquake-prone country. Be prepared and don't panic when it happens!

-Try to collect accurate information by yourself until the confusion calms down.
+Try to collect accurate information by yourself until the confusion calms down in your area.
 Listen to the news on TV and radio to stay correctly informed.
 After a major earthquake, it is possible to be misinformed owing to rumors and hearsay.

 It is known that people who use their car as a shelter after a disaster may suffer from a condition known as economy-class syndrome (deep-vein thrombosis).
 It is important to evacuate to a designated shelter according to the local authority's directions.

 If a major earthquake happens while you are away from home, you may have to walk to return home, as public transport such as trains or buses may not be available.
-To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads and convenience stores, family restaurants, existing public high schools or gas stations to provide water, restrooms and necessary information as "aid routes" and "aid stations," respectively.
+To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads as “aid roads”, with convenience stores, family restaurants, public high schools and gas stations around these roads serving as "aid stations" to provide water, restrooms and necessary information.